ntjennings1/utils/ciphers/vigenere/README.md

 position in the table, one can find a substitute character for the ciphertext.
 Apply this to all characters in the plaintext and key in order to find the entire encrypted message.

+## Cipher Features

+The encryption algorithms in this repository will have the following features:

+1. Plaintext Validation
+2. Cipher key validation
+3. Output stream

 ## Uses
 Running this simulation is simple.
 Enter the source directory of this cipher algorithm: